 Why We Wear RED and its National Media Coalition is an advocacy group devoted to securing the freedoms, human rights, protecting American Indian culture and the environment while increasing and improving portrayals of American Indian & Indigenous women in the media, including advocating for communications policies.

-Founded on January 7, 2018, by actor/director/founder/humanitarian Joanelle Romero of Red Nation Celebration Institute (RNCI), is the longest standing Native Arts & Cultural nonprofit organzation based in Los Angeles, with an office in Santa Fe New Mexico, with strong bases of support in North America and Europe.
+Why We Wear RED founded on January 7, 2018, by actor/director/founder/humanitarian Joanelle Romero of Red Nation Celebration Institute (RNCI), is the longest standing Native Arts & Cultural nonprofit organization based in Los Angeles, with an office in Santa Fe New Mexico, with strong bases of support in North America and Europe.

 Please visit Native Women in FILM to learn more: https://nativewomeninfilm.com/why-we-wear-red/